trustedlogin/docs/docs/SaaS/user-remote-authentication.md

 # Remote User Authentication

-In the [Vendor plugin](../vendor/) (the support-side plugin), users must log into the SaaS app.
+In the [TrustedLogin Connector plugin](../Connector/) (the support-side plugin), users must log into the SaaS app.
 This document explains how.

 ## Get The Account's ClientId and Client Secret {#get-the-accounts-clientid-and-client-secret}